puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/chromium.md

 - Preferences
 - Detect Incidental Party State (DIPS)

-You have to use the artemis [api](../../API/overview.md) in order to collect chromium data
+You have to use the artemis [api](../../API/overview.md) in order to collect Chromium data

 Other parsers: